KIPAC/NBToPackage/docs/index.md

   1. start with a pretty typical notebook that makes a bunch of plots for a paper, and characterize what the notebook is doing,
   2. rethink what we want from the software,
   3. come up with some design that gets us more of what we want,
-  4. look at an example implemenation of a python package that replaces the original notebook and see how it address what we came up with in 2,3,4 and 5.
+  4. look at an example implementation of a python package that replaces the original notebook and see how it address what we came up with in 2,3,4 and 5.

 ## Pre-course materials